An official website of the United States government

 Steven Pressfield

-Summary: A vivid retelling of the Battle of Thermopylae through the eyes of a Spartan warrior.
-It explores valor, brotherhood, and philosophical reflections on death and duty.
+Summary: A fictional and descriptive retelling of the Battle of Thermopylae through the eyes of a Spartan warrior.
+It explores discipline, sacrifice, and the realities of close combat.